-If your child with Type 1 diabetes is aged 12 or above, it’s time to get them vaccinated against COVID-19!
+If your child with Type 1 diabetes is age 5 or above, you can now get them vaccinated against COVID-19!
 For what to expect, we checked in with pediatric endocrinologist and fellow person with diabetes Dr. Dan DeSalvo, who let us know that the COVID-19 vaccines should be safe and effective in youth with T1D.
 “Getting the vaccine is not only key to personal health, but also a selfless act to achieve herd immunity and end the COVID-19 pandemic,” he added.

 While important to remember that having Type 1 diabetes itself does not seem to put anyone more at risk for contracting the novel coronavirus, diabetes care itself can be made far more complicated after contracting COVID-19 and protecting anyone with diabetes from getting the virus is our ultimate goal.